round-trip encoding of missing values uploaded then queried from a db table is lost

 This was looking at svn revision number 2195 of Duane’s branch

-#1 Updated by gastil gastil about 8 years ago
+#1 Updated by gastil gastil over 8 years ago

 I said something wrong: "Since the DML does not seem to put any NON NULL constraints on any columns, (let alone any constraints at all),..."
 That is not true.
 The DML does model constraints.
 I was referring to a particular application which uses the DML, but does not use the constraint parts of DML.